chanqoDev/ChrisDevWok_v2021/README.md

 ## This is my current Github Portfolio for 2021

-### I will be using : HTML, CSS, Javascript, Boostrap, NASA, OPEN WEATHER Fetch API's, and More...
+### HTML, CSS, Javascript, Boostrap, NASA, OPEN WEATHER Fetch API's, and More...

 In this project you will find my selected previous work history as well as my best Projects.